parijatmukherjee/parijatmukherjee/README.md

 <br/>

-- 🔭 I’m currently working on the Pricing Modules of Omio and trying to learn 🌱 ReactJs.
+- 🔭 I’m currently working for the Pricing Team of Omio and trying to learn 🌱 ReactJs.
-- 📫 Ping me over slack.
-My username is @parijat.
+- 📫 You can send me an eamil or ping me over slack or you can use any of the options of your choice below to reach me.

 ### Connect with me: